Aurora Elements

 paymentComponent.mount({

-component: 'arise-payment-form', // matches the container element id
+component: 'arise-payment-form', // Identifier of the wrapper element in your page.

 });